vufind-org/learning-vufind-book/source/05-understanding_solr.rst

 5.2.1 Working with YAML
 _______________________

 As the filename suggests, searchspecs.yaml is a YAML file.
 YAML is a format designed for storing complex data in a human-readable format.
-When search configuration functionality was added to VuFind, the .ini format used for most of VuFind’s other configuration files was too simplistic to easily represent the complexity of the available options.
+When search configuration functionality was added to VuFind®, the .ini format used for most of VuFind®’s other configuration files was too simplistic to easily represent the complexity of the available options.
 Of other commonly-used file formats, XML seemed too verbose, and JSON did not support the ability to insert human-readable comments.
 Thus, YAML was chosen as a best-of-all-worlds solution.

 YAML does have some drawbacks, most particularly a sensitivity to misplaced whitespace.
 If you edit the searchspecs.yaml file, be very careful that you follow the existing indentation and alignment conventions, since a line out of place can cause the file to be misinterpreted.
 Fortunately, many of the changes you may wish to make are simply a matter of changing numbers and following existing examples, so it should be possible to avoid pitfalls with a bit of caution.

 5.2.2 Anatomy of searchspecs.yaml
 _________________________________

-The searchspecs.yaml file (found in $VUFIND_HOME/config/vufind along with VuFind’s other configuration files) begins with a long block of comments summarizing the available settings and options; this comment block should always be treated as the most up-to-date documentation on the behavior of the file.
+The searchspecs.yaml file (found in $VUFIND_HOME/config/vufind along with VuFind®’s other configuration files) begins with a long block of comments summarizing the available settings and options; this comment block should always be treated as the most up-to-date documentation on the behavior of the file.

-Under the documentation comment, there are a number of sections defining VuFind’s “search handlers” – the options that can be configured in searches.ini, which define different types of searches (title, author, subject, etc.) that users can perform.
-Here is an example, defining VuFind’s “Author” search:
+Under the documentation comment, there are a number of sections defining VuFind®’s “search handlers” – the options that can be configured in searches.ini, which define different types of searches (title, author, subject, etc.) that users can perform.
+Here is an example, defining VuFind®’s “Author” search:

 .. code-block:: yaml